top of page

 An employee shows off a tea leaf at a KTDTea leaf before processing to be auctioned in Mombasa.

-A farmer shows off a tea leaf in Kenya.
+A farmer demonstrates the KTDA mark of quality standard of "2 leaves and a bud".
+The top tender leaf is the bud, and the next two leaves are the mature leaves.
 Once the leaf is processed, the loose tea is packed for auctioning in Mombasa.

-Once purchased, exporters ship either in bulk directly to the clients where the tea is re-sold for retail, or to companies specialising in blending and packaging.
-These companies then sell the tea ready-packed under various brand names, offering a wide range of choices to tea-drinkers across the world.
+Once purchased, exporters ship the tea either in bulk directly to clients, where it is often resold for retail, or to specialised blending and packaging companies.
+These companies then package the tea under various brand names, offering a diverse range of Kenyan tea blends to tea drinkers worldwide.

 1:24:24 - "I’m told that probably partly as a result of what is going on in Mombasa (Port), half of all the tea drunk in the UK comes to us from Kenya...even if it doesn’t originate in Kenya it comes through Kenya..."British Prime Minister Boris Johnson, UK-Africa Investment Summit held in London in January 2020.